 The triple reactions: The Epiphany can be looked on as a symbol for our pilgrimage through life to Christ.
-The feast invites us to see ourselves in the Magi – a people on a journey to Christ.
-Today’s Gospel also tells us the story of the encounter of the Magi with the evil King Herod.
-This encounter demonstrates three reactions to Jesus’ birth: hatred, indifference, and adoration: a) Hatred: A group of people headed by Herod planned to destroy Jesus. b) Indifference: Another group, composed of priests and scribes, ignored Jesus. c) Adoration: The members of a third group -- shepherds and the magi -- adored Jesus and offered themselves to Him.
+The feast invites us to see ourselves as images of the Magi, a people on a journey to Christ.
+Today’s Gospel also tells us the story of the Magi’s encounter with the evil King Herod.
+This encounter symbolizes three reactions to Jesus’ birth: hatred, indifference, and adoration: a) a group of people headed by Herod planned to destroy Jesus; b) another group, composed of priests and scribes, ignored Jesus; c) the members of a third group -- shepherds and the magi -- adored Jesus and offered themselves to Him.

 A) The destructive group: King Herod considered Jesus a potential threat to his kingship.
 Herod the Great was a cruel and selfish king who murdered his mother-in-law, wife, two brothers-in-law and three children on suspicion that they had plotted against him.
-In today’s Gospel, Herod asks the chief priests and scribes where the Messiah is to be born.
-The answer Matthew puts on their lips tells him, and us, much more, combining two strands of Old Testament promise - one revealing the Messiah to be from the line of David (see 2 Samuel 2:5), the other predicting “a ruler of Israel” who will “shepherd his flock” and whose “greatness shall reach to the ends of the earth” (see Micah 5:1-3) (Dr. Hann).
+Herod, in today’s Gospel, asks the chief priests and scribes where the Messiah is to be born.
+Their answer says much more, combining two strands of Old Testament promise - one revealing the Messiah to be from the line of David (see 2 Sm 2:5), the other predicting “a ruler of Israel” who will “shepherd his flock” and whose “greatness shall reach to the ends of the earth” (see Mi 5:1-3) (Dr. Hann).
 Later, the scribes and Pharisees plotted to kill Jesus because he had criticized them and tried to reform some of their practices.
 Today, many oppose Christ and his Church because of their selfish motives, evil ways and unjust lives.
 Children still have Herods to fear.
 In the United States alone, one and a half million innocent, unborn children are aborted annually.

 C) The group that adored Jesus and offered Him gifts: This group was composed of the shepherds and the Magi.
 The shepherds offered the only gifts they had: love, tears of joy, and probably woolen clothes and milk from their sheep.
-The Magi, probably Persian astrologers, were following the star that Balaam had predicted would rise along with the ruler’s staff over the house of Jacob (see Numbers 24:17).
-The Magi offered gold, in recognition of Jesus as the King of the Jews; frankincense, in acknowledgment that He was God, and myrrh as a symbol of His human nature.
-“Like the Magi, every person has two great ‘books’ which provide the signs to guide this pilgrimage: the book of creation and the book of sacred Scripture.
-What is important is that we be attentive, alert, and listen to God Who speaks to us, Who always speaks to us.”
+The Magi, probably Persian astrologers, were following the star that Balaam predicted would rise along with the ruler’s staff over the house of Jacob (see Nm 24:17).
+The Magi offered gold, in recognition of Jesus as the King of the Jews; frankincense, in acknowledgment that he was God, and myrrh as a symbol of his human nature.
+“Like the Magi, every person has two great ‘books’ which provide the signs to guide this pilgrimage: the book of creation and the book of Sacred Scripture.
+What is important is that we be attentive, alert, and listen to God Who speaks to us, who always speaks to us.”
 (Pope Francis)

 Life Messages: (1) Let us make sure that we belong to the third group. a) Let us worship Jesus at Mass, every day if we can, with the gold of our love, the myrrh of our humility and the frankincense of our adoration.
-Let us offer God our very selves, promising Him that we will use His blessings to do good for our fellow men. b) Let us plot a better path for our lives.
-Just as the Magi chose another route to return to their homes, let us choose a better way of life, abstaining from proud and impure thoughts, evil habits and selfish behavior. c) Let us become the Star, leading others to Jesus, as the star led the Magi to Him.
+Let us offer God our very selves, promising Him that we will use His blessings to do good for our fellow men. b) Let us plot a better course for our lives as the Magi did, choosing for ourselves a better way of life in the New Year by abstaining from proud and impure thoughts, evil habits and selfish behavior and sharing our love with others in acts of charity. c) Let us become stars, leading others to Jesus, as the star led the Magi to Him.
 We can remove or lessen the darkness of the evil around us by being, if not like stars, at least like candles, radiating Jesus’ love by selfless service, unconditional forgiveness and compassionate care.

 What can I give him, poor as I am?